Why Retail And Sales Jobs Make For Valuable Experience

 There is a lot of hate that gets thrown around for retail and sales positions.
 These jobs are seen as lower level opportunities with lower rates of pay, and feel like the jobs you take when you can find nothing else.
 Simple, trivial, anyone can do it, and requires no real skill to perform.

-Here are a few reasons why retail and sales positions are excellent for learning valuable skills.
+Here are a few reasons why retail and sales positions are excellent for learning valuable life skills.

 There are two main types of retail position: the purely hourly wage that acts mainly as a client experience ambassador without any quotas, and the sales position that requires reaching a sales target by the end of a designated period.
 Depending on the type of role you choose, there may be more or less pressure for you to initiate the conversation, but either case requires you to communicate effectively with your clients.